debods/DigiHubInstaller/README.md

 Direwolf  https://github.com/wb2osz/direwolf
 hamdb     https://hamdb.org

-Installation instructions
+Installation instructions:

+Ensure the Operating System you are installing on has an active Internet connection, then issue the following commands:

+If necessary, as it may already be installed:

 sudo apt install git

+Clone the repository:

 git clone <DigiHub repository>

+Change directory to the install folder and make the installer executable:

 cd <Install Folder>
-chmod +x install.sh <callsign> e.g. ./install.sh kq4zciy
+chmod +x install.sh

+Run the installer

-./install.sh
+./install.sh <callsign> (e.g. ./install.sh kq4zci)